top of page

 WHAT

 So what actually IS fertility awareness?
-It is simply the process of collecting data to assess which days we are fertile and infertile throughout our cycle.
+It is simply the process of collecting data to understand which days we are fertile and infertile throughout our hormone cycle.
 Did you know that as women, we are not fertile - or able to get pregnant - 100% of the time?
-Unlike men, who produce sperm daily, women have a multiphase cycle that normally lasts anywhere from 24-35 days.
+Unlike men, who produce sperm daily and are normally continuously fertile, women only have a portion of their cycle where they are able to get pregnant.
+Women have a multiphase hormone cycle that may last anywhere from 24-35 days, or longer or shorter.
 This includes four unique phases called menstruation (bleeding), follicular, ovulation, and luteal phases.
 I won’t go into the nitty gritty of those here, but just know that our bodies’ signals change from phase to phase, and that is what allows us to track our fertility.

 What are those special signals, you may ask?
-While there’s not one universal fertility awareness tracking method, most of them use a combination of our three main fertile signs: cervical mucus, body temperature, and cervical position.
-Some methods incorporate tracking hormones in our urine via dipsticks or other tracking devices.
+While there’s not one universal fertility awareness tracking method, most of them use a combination of signs which may include: cervical mucus observations, body temperature, urine dipsticks, cervical position, and more.
 You can read about all of the different fertility awareness methods HERE.

 WHEN

 Fertility awareness happens consistently.
 It is truly a lifestyle shift that involves getting to know your body on a deeper level.
 One you learn these skills, you will have this empowering knowledge for life.
 Every day, you will track your observations and interpret them.
 While it is a learning curve at first, most women learn to chart in 2 to 3 cycles with the help of a trained coach or instructor.
 It will get easier and become intuitive with time.
-I personally spend 15-20 minutes each day in the form of data collection: taking my temperature, observing cervical mucus, and inputting my observations into an app on my phone.
+I personally spend about 5 minutes each day in the form of data collection: taking my temperature with my Tempdrop device, observing cervical mucus, and inputting my observations into an app on my phone.
 That’s it.
 I don’t need any fancy supplies except for a temperature-taking device, like a basal body thermometer or a Tempdrop band, and my phone.

 WHERE